 Don’t forget the socks

 The best-fitted hiking boot is no use if you don’t have the right socks underneath.
 Like all the other laying systems, this should start with a pair of hiking socks made from — you guessed it — merino wool.
-It really is that good that we’re recommending it for your feet too.
+It really is that good that we’re recommending it for your feet, too.
 You sweat a lot while you walk, and your feet are taking a lot of abuse.
-Cushion them, let them breathe, and keep them comfortable, and they in turn will keep you walking blister free for hours.
+Cushion them, let them breathe, and keep them comfortable, and they will keep you walking blister-free for hours.

 Waterproof jacket and pants

 They might not leave your pack for four hikes in a row, but that day that the forecast is wrong, you’ll be glad you’ve carried your waterproof jacket and pants with you.
 A lightweight set of waterproofs can weigh under 2 pounds — barely noticeable in your bag — and will keep you dry in the event of an unexpected shower.
 If you’re the sort of hiker that will go out of the door no matter what — even in a heavy downpour — you will benefit from a heavier-duty set of waterproofs, designed for rougher conditions.

 A spare layer can save your life.
 Perhaps you misjudged your distances, or maybe you’ve got a blister and it’s slowing you down.
 If you find yourself hiking for longer — and at a slower pace — than you planned for, you’re going to cool down.
 Insulated jackets pack down small, weigh very little, and can warm you up quickly.
 Synthetic insulation is usually a better choice.
 Although it weighs slightly more than down, it still remains warm when wet, and won’t suffer long-term damage from a soaking.